Mitton Streetscape Project

-We’re looking towards the future of Mitton Street, and we want to hear from you.
+We’re looking towards the future of Mitton Street.

 The City is preparing to advance combined sewer separation on Mitton Street between Wellington and Davis Street, necessitating complete reconstruction of the roadway.
-Before that, we’re moving forward with detailed design work that will consider streetscape and safety improvements through multi-modal transportation opportunities.
+As part of that project, we’re moving forward with detailed design work that will consider streetscape and safety improvements through multi-modal transportation opportunities.

 Project Scope

-The initial phase of the project, from Wellington Street to Davis Street, is tentatively scheduled for 2026, pending budget allocation later this year.
+The initial phase of the project, from Wellington Street to Davis Street, is scheduled for 2026.

 - Combined sewer separation to strengthen sewer infrastructure against the impacts of extreme weather events